swfiua/80days/posts/rant-about-computer-insecurity.rst

-However, with the technologies that most companies are dependent on, the difficulty (or indeed near impossibility) of introducing genuine security without making it impossible for everyone to do their jobs I think we are in for many more breaches in the coming years.
+However, with the technologies that most companies are dependent on, the difficulty (or indeed near impossibility) of introducing genuine security without making it impossible for everyone to do their jobs, I think we are in for many more breaches in the coming years.

 Indeed, I would wager that there have been lots more very significant